qyh214/wow_addons_private_use/AddOns/HandyNotes_BrokenShore/Libs/NoTaint_UIDropDownMenu/Docs/Readme.txt

 Standard UIDropDownMenu global functions using protected frames and causing taints when used by third-party addons.
 But it is possible to avoid taints by using same functionality with that library.

 == What is it ==
-Library is standard code from Blizzard's files EasyMenu.lua, UIDropDownMenu.lua and UIDropDownMenuTemplates.xml with frames, tables, variables and functions renamed to:
+Library is standard code from Blizzard's files EasyMenu.lua, UIDropDownMenu.lua, UIDropDownMenu.xml and UIDropDownMenuTemplates.xml with frames, tables, variables and functions renamed to:
 * constants (typed with all CAPS): "LIB_" added at the start
 * functions: "Lib_" added at the start